UoB-COMSM0110/2024-group-9/README.md

 7. Followed by leaderboard - including position, score, top 10?
 8. Options to restart, quit

-> As an experienced player I want the option to skip the tutorial so I can get straight on with playing the game.
+> "As an experienced player I want the option to skip the tutorial so I can get straight on with playing the game."
 <img src="report-photos/use-case-story7.jpg" width="500">

 ### Reflections